pine3ree/pine3ree-autowiring-factory/README.md

 // All dependencies of PostMapper are resolved by the factory if they are found
 // in the container, i.e. if:
-// - $container->get(DbInterface::class) returns a DbInterface object
+// - $container->get(ConnectionInterface::class) returns a ConnectionInterface object
 // - $container->get(HydratorInterface::class) returns a HydratorInterface object

 $postMapper = $factory($container, PostMapper::class);